Why Lower Health Care Costs is One of the Benefits of Wellness in 2022

 Said another way, workplace health programs help worksites avoid high health care costs because they help employees stay healthy and stay out of the healthcare system.

-Workplace health programs will not impact many of the drivers of healthcare costs, but they can impact unhealthy behaviors and this is why saving health care costs is one of the main benefits of wellness.
+Workplace health programs will not impact many of the drivers of healthcare costs, but they can impact unhealthy behaviors and this is why reducing health care costs is one of the main benefits of wellness.

 By helping employees adopt and maintain healthy behaviors, they improve their health and avoid chronic diseases.
 Without chronic disease the cost of health care is greatly reduced.
 Skeptics may doubt this logic, but that is exactly what happens.